lkuper/CMPS290S-2018-09/course-overview.md

 ## A few essential details about the course

   - 5-unit graduate seminar course (i.e., a course where we read, present, and discuss research papers)
-  - The "S" in the course number stands for "systems", but don't read too much into it (roughly half the papers we read will be from PL venues)
+  - The "S" in the course number stands for "systems", but don't read too much into it (roughly half the papers we read will be from programming-languages venues)
   - Class meets Mondays, Wednesdays, and Fridays, 1:20-2:25pm, Porter Acad 241 (in the Porter "D-Building", a [12m30s walk](https://taps.ucsc.edu/pdf/walking-map.pdf) from Science Hill)
   - No final exam, although you should save the time slot (8-11am on Wednesday, December 12) for a social event
   - Course web page: <http://composition.al/CMPS290S-2018-09/>